raspberrypilearning/people-in-space-indicator/worksheet.md

     >>> [led.on() for led in leds]
     ```

-    *This is another use of a list comprehension - running a command on every item in a list*
+    *This is another use of a list comprehension: running a command on every item in a list*

 1. Turn them off: